WATCH: Greater Victoria’s top stories of the day - Victoria News

-The harvest season is here.
-The Fresh to Death: Victoria’s Harvest Celebration of Fresh Hop Beers takes place on Saturday, Oct.
-12 from 2 to 5 p.m. at the Roundhouse at Bayview Place.
+If you’re looking to celebrate Halloween with fireworks, you may need to take a firework safety course.
 For more information on this story, click here.

-Saanich has approved a draft climate action plan in response to the climate emergency declaration made in March.
+Saanich is putting a $10 permit in place for Halloween bonfires.
+Permits specify the safe peramaters of setting light to a spooky Halloween.
 For more information on this story, click here.

-Two Victoria authors were awarded the Victoria Book Prize on Wednesday night.
-Kathy Page won the City of Victoria Butler Book Prize for her novel, Dear Evelyn, while Aidan Cassie won the Victoria Children’s Book Prize for her picture book, Sterling, Best Dog Ever.
+Only Quebec City recorded a lower unemployment rate than Greater Victoria in September.
+Statistics Canada recorded an unemployment rate of 3.2 percent.
 For more information on this story, click here.

 For more information on the stories featured in VVN’s highlight video, please visit the links above.